 2. Go on a Family Hike

-The Roaring Fork Valley is full of hiking trails that range from extremely easy to extremely difficult.
-The best hikes for families with small children are the Maroon Bells Scenic Loop and the Grottos Trail.
+The Roaring Fork Valley is filled with hiking trails ranging from very easy to extremely challenging.
+For families with small children, I usually recommend the Maroon Bells Scenic Loop and the Grottos Trail.

-The Maroon Bells Scenic Loop is about 2 miles with very little elevation gain.
-It is paved, which is ideal for families with strollers.
-The trail takes you right up to the Maroon Bells Lake and then back to the parking lot.
+The Maroon Bells Scenic Loop is about two miles long with very little elevation gain.
+The trail is paved, making it a convenient option for families with strollers.
+It takes you close to Maroon Lake, where you can enjoy beautiful views of the Maroon Bells before returning to the parking area.

-The Grottos is a half mile hike that takes you past waterfalls and otherworldly rock formations.
-This trail isn’t as stroller-friendly but it is excellent for children who like climbing on things.
+The Grottos Trail is about half a mile long and takes you past waterfalls and unusual rock formations.
+It is not as stroller-friendly, but I often recommend it for children who enjoy climbing, exploring, and a little more adventure.

 3. Mountain Biking